ioccc-src/winner/next/guidelines.md

 We prefer programs that are portable across a wide variety of Unix-like operating systems (i.e., Linux, GNU Hurd, BSD, Unix, etc.).

-You are in a maze of twisty guidelines, all different.
+You are in a maze of twisty _guidelines_, all different.

 There are at least zero judges who think that Fideism has little or nothing to do with the IOCCC judging process.